-Donkey's Tail, Horse's Tail, Lamb's Tail
+Burro's Tail, Donkey's Tail, Horse's Tail, Lamb's Tail

-Native to Mexico (central Veracruz).
+This species is native to Mexico (central Veracruz).

 Sedum morganianum is a beautiful succulent with many, first erect, then pendant stems covered with fleshy, glaucous blue-green leaves.
 The stems arise from the base and grow up to 3.3 feet (1 m) long.
 Leaves are lance-shaped, up to 0.8 inches (2 cm) long, and up to 0.3 inches (0.8 cm) in diameter.
 It resembles its relative, Sedum burrito, but with longer, pointier leaves.
 Flowers are purplish-pink to red-purple and appear in spring in pendant clusters at the ends of the longest stems.

 The specific epithet "morganianum (mor-gan-ee-AY-num)" honors Dr. Meredith Walter Morgan (1887-1957), a hobbyist and expert grower from Richmond, California.

 How to Grow and Care for Sedum morganianum

 Light: These succulents grow best in locations where they will enjoy the full sun at least six or more hours per day.
 Most species will tolerate partial shade but will not thrive in deep shade.

 Soil: Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
 Choose a gritty, well-draining soil.